Key Learning Points: Lesson 1

 Energy consumption in the United States takes many forms.
 The traditional “fossil fuels,” such as coal, oil, natural gas, gasoline and other refined products and, natural gas liquids, do not have a limitless supply.

-Alternative fuels comprise the group outside of the “traditional” energy nuclear and fossil fuel sources.
-They represent the smallest amount of energy consumed in the US and are not expected to expand greatly over the next (20-25) years.
+Alternative fuels comprise the non-traditional energy sources and include nuclear and fossil fuels.
+Alternative fuels represent the smallest amount of energy consumed in the US and are not expected to expand greatly over the next 20-25 years.
 And, for many alternative fuels, government subsidies are essential for them to be produced economically.

 Reminder - Complete all of the Lesson 1 tasks!